Zasilkovna/WooCommerce/README.md

 [/packeta_if_pickup_point]
 ```

 Note: All shortcodes require the `order_id` parameter to work.
-If the order is not found or the required data is not available, the shortcodes will return empty strings (except for `pickupPointName` which returns "no order set" or "no PP set" for better debugging).
+If the order is not found or the required data is not available, the shortcodes will return empty strings.

 ## Credits